 The proposed indoor horticultural lighting minimum efficacy requirement would require the use of LED lighting.
-Anecdotal evidence from a couple of cannabis growers that were interviewed mentioned that transitioning from legacy lighting technologies such as double-ended HPS luminaires or metal halide luminaires can take two to three grow cycles of adjusting to the technology to produce similar yields to the legacy technologies that are more familiar to many growers.
+Anecdotal evidence from a couple of cannabis growers that were interviewed mentioned that transitioning from legacy lighting technologies such as b.
+First-year savings from all buildings completed statewide in 2023.

+double-ended HPS luminaires or metal halide luminaires can take two to three grow cycles of adjusting to the technology to produce similar yields to the legacy technologies that are more familiar to many growers.
 Yield concerns were addressed in Section 3.2.1 as part of the market barriers and solutions.
 Stakeholder comments related to yield and quality concerns are listed in Appendix L.